Meat Stuffed Pitas (Palestinian Arayes)

 Ground beef arayes is the ultimate mouth-watering meal.

-What are Arayes?
+What Are Arayes?

 Beef arayes is a very popular Palestinian street food.
 They are traditionally sandwiches of pita bread stuffed with an aromatic mixture of either ground beef or lamb.
 The juices that seep from the meat while cooking marinate the pita with savory flavors and turn its soft exterior into a crunchy one.